 0/10 Ranking: 8.25/10

 Description: Pickle chips with a nice light breading and some mild seasoning to it as well.
 The pickles were crispy without being overcooked and had a nice salt and acidity balance to them.
-One order should be split between 2-3 people though, but is also a solid value at only $6.
+One order should be split between 2-3 people though, but it is also a solid value at only $6.
 Would get again

 Overall Rating and is it worth a visit: 9/10 and Yes.
 While this is my second official review for Rollin’ Bones, I’ve eaten here at least 5 times over the past few years and have left happy and full in each and every instance.
 Not only is Eric a super approachable and friendly owner who is willing to talk all things barbecue (unless he’s slammed with orders, which happens often due to the demand), but he’s also still crafting some of the best ribs in the state, to go along with a great selection of bbq meat staples and rotating options as well, like Jerk Chicken (a personal favorite), Lamb Ribs, Oaxaca hot wings, and rosemary mesquite beef short ribs.
-Even though they operate out of a food truck, they can go toe to toe with almost any of the brick and motor locations found in Colorado and should be visited whenever you see the Western Wagon themed truck parked and open for business.
+Even though they operate out of a food truck, they can go toe to toe with almost any of the brick-and-mortar locations found in Colorado, and should be visited whenever you see the Western Wagon-themed truck parked and open for business.
 On top of the ribs, they may have some of the best coleslaw and pickles in the state as well.
 Absolutely worth a stop 100% of the time

 Date Visited: 3/28/2024